-11.2.4 Spline Grade
+313.2.4 Spline Grade

 Intersections of ramp pavement with mainline pavement and other sections of pavement within special superelevated zones need special attention, not only during the design phase of the project, but also during construction.
-Hence, all construction details pertaining to these areas should be clearly and accurately shown in the plans.
+Construction details pertaining to these areas should be clearly and accurately shown in the plans.